 Dr Tan and Partners blog comprises a group of doctor writers who work for Dr Tan And Partner clinics.

-I made a sole exception to the "unaffiliated rule" just for their blog, as I'm a fan of the manner in which they explain information simply through a combination of short videos and blog posts.
-It's regularly updated with mainly GP-related topics, and probably contains the largest amount of medical content in Singapore.
+The blog explains information simply through a combination of short videos and blog posts.
+It's regularly updated with mainly GP-related topics, and probably contains the largest amount of medical content by a clinic in Singapore.

 4. Winnie the Pooh's Medicine Pot